-An incident on the Mississippi River in December 1772, just a few months after the Hoopers arrived in Natchez, resulted in six men, including Absalom Hooper and Innes Hooper, being charged with murder.
-Innes Hooper and Charles Holmes were eventually hanged for the crime but Absalom Hooper and the others somehow escaped prosecution.
+An incident on the Mississippi River in December 1772, just a few months after the Hoopers arrived in Natchez, resulted in six men, including Absalom Hooper, Innes Hooper, and Charles Holmes (probably a relative of Absalom’s wife) being charged with murder and robbery.
+Innes Hooper and Charles Holmes were eventually hanged for the crime but Absalom Hooper and the others somehow escaped prosecution and Absalom was eventually pardoned.
 Contemporary accounts of the incident are sparse, mainly found in old newspapers.

 Initial reports of murder on the Mississippi